mozilla-l10n/localizer-documentation/tools/pontoon/ui.md

 ## Pontoon translation workspace

 Pontoon’s translation workspace features the list of strings in the left sidebar and the editing space on the right.
-The features in the Pontoon user interface are labeled in the image below:

 ![Translation Workspace](/assets/images/pontoon/ui/translation_workspace.png)